Nikkii-Griffith-117/Healthcare-cost-drivers-analysis/README.md

 ---
 ## Tools Used
-- Excel (data cleaning & initial analysis)
+- Excel: Used for initial data inspection and preliminary cleaning.
-- BigQuery (for deeper analysis with SQL)
+- BigQuery (SQL): Leveraged for complex querying and scalable analysis of the 100k+ record dataset, ensuring greater performance and reliability than traditional spreadsheets.
-- Tableau (planned for visualization)
+- Tableau: Selected for developing interactive visualizations and final insights.

 ---